UniStuttgart-VISUS/reCAPit/preprocessing/README.md

 Processes eye tracking data to compute attention signals by mapping surface fixations to areas of interest and generating time series data.

 * 📥 This script requires recordings with `sources/surface_fixations` and areas of interest `sources/areas_of_interests`
-* 📤 This script will register `artifacts/multi_time/attention` and `artifacts/mapped_fixations` for each recording.
+* 📤 This script will register a global artifact `artifacts/multi_time/attention` and recording specific artifacts `artifacts/mapped_fixations`.

 > [!NOTE]
-> The script maps fixation coordinates to predefined areas of interest and computes normalized attention signals with configurable temporal binning (default: 0.5 seconds).
-Each recording must contain surface fixation data.
+> The global artifact of this script `attention` can be used as an input signal for [register_segment_initial.py](#register_segment_initial.py)

 ## 🗒️ Digital Notes

 ### `register_notes.py`

-Analyzes temporal changes in digital note-taking by processing document snapshots and computing text differences between versions.
+Analyzes temporal changes in an instrumented Word document by processing document snapshots and computing text differences between versions.

 * 📥 This script requires notes snapshots `sources/notes_snapshots` (directory containing .docm files with timestamp-based filenames)
 * 📤 This script will register `artifacts/notes`.